zikezhang/vagrant/README.md

 the `www-data` group, and even with `0777` write permissions I could't get the cache to save.

 So this simply means, if you edit things in the `www` folder you must run `sudo command` to do so.

+## Troubleshooting Vagrant Ubuntu

+If you are using Linux such as Ubuntu, you may have to set a different IP that doesn't interfere with DHCP in linux, here is a safe bet:
+- `192.168.50.4`

+If you are using the latest VirtualBox with Ubuntu 14, after installing guest additions (below), to fix the error message you will get due to a bug in the guest additions do the following after you run `$ vagrant up`.

+    $ vagrant ssh
+    $ sudo ln -s /opt/VBoxGuestAdditions-4.3.10/lib/VBoxGuestAdditions /usr/lib/VBoxGuestAdditions
+    $ vagrant reload

 ## Troubleshooting Phalcon